sigurd4/custom_float/README.md

 The number then automatically implements `num::Float`, and supports all ordinary floating point operations.

-This allows simple implementation of special floating point types, such as TensorFloat, IEEE754 quadruple precision float, and BFloat16.
+This allows simple implementation of special floating point types, such as TensorFloat, IEEE754 Quadruple A.K.A binary128, and BFloat16.

 The accuracy of the various floating point operation is not perfect, but works well enough to be usable.